johnathaningle/Tag/README.md

 A console application to assist with media organization.

 - Tag media with sepecified keywords
+- Search a workspace (folder or working directory) for media based on a comma separated list of tags
 - Deduplicate media [todo]
 - Backup media [todo]